 Congress passed the Congressional Review Act (CRA) in 1996 to improve democratic accountability over Government agencies.
 Because the directors and administrators of government agencies are not elected officials, Congress felt that oversight was needed to ensure that the rights of citizens are represented in agency decisions.
 In this article, Samuel Dewey explains why this is the case.

-The CRA allows Congress to disapprove federal agency rules using fast-track procedures during a window of time following a rule’s issuance.
+The CRA allows Congress to disapprove federal agency rules using fast-track procedures during a window following a rule’s issuance.
 It is designed to restore the “delicate balance between the appropriate roles of the Congress in enacting laws, and the Executive Branch in implementing those laws.”

 Most importantly, this procedure means that lawmakers cannot filibuster the resolution when a legislator introduces a resolution of disapproval.
 If enacted, a disapproval resolution effectively clears the relevant rule from the records, and the regulations revert to what existed previously.